jessy1092/webTemplate/README.md

 #### 2014/05/03 v0.0.1
 - init
-- Using glup to build simple webserver and livereload
+- Using gulp to build simple webserver and livereload

 ## License